 Section 2.
 Participation.
 As it is important that the CIOs have a continuing and visible presence through their participation in task forces and advisory committees, appointees commit to attend.
 If unable to continue serving, the appointee should contact the CCCCIO President as soon as possible so an alternate appointment can be made.

 Section 3.
 Appointees are expected to act in accordance with CCCCIO policy and direction or, where no clear policy or direction exists, appointees are expected to develop the awareness of instructional issues among other members of task forces and advisory committees.
-CCCCIO appointees will report regularly to the CCCCIO Executive Board through their Regional Group representative.
-When necessary, CCCCIO appointees will secure a CCCCIO Executive Board position to articulate.
+The CCCCIO Executive Board shall assign a member of the Board to serve as liaison if the appointee is not on the board.
+CCCCIO appointees and/or their liaisons shall report regularly to the CCCCIO Executive Board on committee activities, discussions, and activities.
+When necessary, CCCCIO appointees will articulate and represent the position of the CCCCIO Executive Board position on a matter under discussion.

 Section 4.
 Appointees shall submit a report of the meeting to the Executive Board using the appropriate form, within two weeks of the meeting.